IBM-Cloud/DevOps-Services-Docs/docs/githubhooks/index.md

 5. Click **SELECT AN EXISTING REPO**.
 ![Select an existing repo button on the change repository page][20] **Tip**: If a repo in the list is being used by another project, that repo is unavailable.
 To determine which project is using a repo, select the repo.
 You can see the associated project if it is public or if you are a member of it.
 6. Follow the prompts to select a repo.
 When you are finished, click **SUBMIT**.

+You can verify that your project is associated with your GitHub repo by clicking **Git URL** on the project's Overview page.
+The URL includes `github.com`; for example, `https://github.com/IBM-Bluemix/DevOps-Services-Docs.git`.

 <a name='new_ghrepo'></a>
-###To create a GitHub repo to associate with your project, follow these steps:
+###To change from a DevOps Services Git repo to a new GitHub repo, follow these steps:
 1. Sign in to [DevOps Services][1].
 The My Projects page opens.
 **Important**: To avoid losing your work, make sure all code changes are committed before you continue.
-When you update your project to use a GitHub repo, your current Git repo and any pending changes in it are deleted.
+When you update your project to use a new GitHub repo, your current Git repo contents are automatically transferred to the new GitHub repo and then the Git repo and any pending changes in it are deleted.
 2. For the project that you want to change, click the project settings icon.
 ![My Project page with project settings icon][15]
 3. On the General page, click **CHANGE REPOSITORY**.